FlavScents AInsights Entry: Gamma-Undecalactone (Aldehyde C-14)

 9. Confidence & Data Quality Notes

-The data on gamma-undecalactone is well-established, with comprehensive sensory and regulatory information available.
-Industry practices are well-documented, though some variability in natural occurrence data may exist due to differences in fruit sources.
+Data on gamma-undecalactone is well-established, with comprehensive sensory and regulatory information available.
+While industry practices are well-documented, some variability in natural occurrence data exists due to differences in fruit sources and processing methods.

 Citation hooks: FlavScents